mstroehle/Wi-Fi_IEM_Pi/README.md

 10. After rebooting the receiver starts playing the stream

 ## Receiver controls
 You can use Cosmic Controller rotary encoder to control receiver volume and its push button to mute the stream.
 To prevent a corrupt filesystem press the push button for at least 4 seconds to shutdon the receiver before disconnecting power.
 There are 3 mixing modes (mono, monomix, stereo) which can be selected by the buttons of the Cosmic Controller.
 At startup stereo mode is used.
-When pressing the button 1 (most distant from rotary encoder) for 4 seconds controls will be looked and can be unlocked by pressing it again for 4 seconds.
+When pressing the button 1 (most distant from rotary encoder) for 4 seconds controls will be locked and can be unlocked by pressing it again for 4 seconds.

 ## Tipps and Tricks
 If connection is dropping out, set a higher buffer for zita-n2j by changing _--buff 3_ to a higher value in /lib/systemd/system/zita-n2j.service unit in line 9 on receiver.